 - (i) Due Diligence analysis of whether impacts on sustainability factors are material and negative. - (ii) ESG rating Fidelity references ESG ratings which incorporate consideration of material principal adverse impacts such as carbon emissions, employee safety and bribery and corruption, water management and, for sovereign issued securities, ratings used incorporate consideration of material principal adverse impacts such as carbon emissions, social violations and freedom of expression. - (iii) Exclusions When investing directly in corporate issuers, the fund applies the Exclusions (as defined below) to help mitigate the principal adverse impacts through excluding harmful sectors and prohibiting investment in issuers that breach international standards, such as the UNGC. - (iv) Engagement Fidelity uses engagement as a tool to better understand principal adverse impacts and, in some circumstances, advocate for mitigating the principal adverse impacts.
-Fidelity participates in relevant individual and collaborative engagements that target a number of principal adverse impacts (i.e. Climate Action 100+, Investors Against Slavery and Trafficking APAC).

-- (v) Voting Fidelity's voting policy includes explicit minimum standards for board gender diversity and engagement with climate change for corporate issuers.
+Fidelity participates in relevant individual and collaborative engagements that target a number of principal adverse impacts (i.e. Climate Action 100+, Investors Against Slavery and Trafficking APAC). - (v) Voting Fidelity's voting policy includes explicit minimum standards for board gender diversity and engagement with climate change for corporate issuers.
 Fidelity may also vote to help mitigate principal adverse impacts. - (vi) Quarterly reviews monitoring of principal adverse impacts through the fund's quarterly review process.

 Fidelity takes into account specific indicators for each sustainability factor when considering whether investments have a principal adverse impact.
 These indicators are subject to data availability and may evolve with improving data quality and availability.
+In certain circumstances, such as indirect investments made by the fund, principal adverse impacts may not be considered.

 Information on principal adverse impacts will be available in the annual report of the fund.